 School staff should make observations as to the general behaviour and demeanour of the student and, where necessary, document those observations.
-In some cases, for example attention disorders or epilepsy, such observations can be used by health professionals in determining care plans.
-Observations should be recorded on an incident report of which a copy is provided to the parents, or as a written statement.
+In some cases, such observations can be used by health professionals for improving treatment plans.

 It is not the role of school staff, to interpret behaviour in relation to a medical condition, nor can they be expected to clinically monitor the effects of the medication.
 If staff are concerned for any reason about a student's health, they should refer the parent to a health practitioner.